sabidev2021/angular-prime-template/README.md

   <h3 align="center">Angular PrimeNg Template</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome Project boilerplate / template to jumpstart your projects using Angular & primeNg!
     <br />
     <a href="https://primeng.org"><strong>Explore the docs »</strong></a>
     <br />